10are/rental_application/README.md

 -
 ## Database Information

-This project's database information is public.
-We've utilized the free PostgreSQL service provided by [Render.com](https://render.com) for this purpose.
+The database information for this project is public.
+I've utilized the free PostgreSQL service provided by [Render.com](https://render.com) for this purpose.